Hainault Lodge

-Hainault Lodge in Fairlop is the only Local Nature Reserve in the London Borough of Redbridge.
-It is owned and managed by Redbrige Council.
+Hainault Lodge is a Local Nature Reserve in Hainault, in the London Borough of Redbridge.

 History

-The 6.8 hectare site is a small remnant of the old Hainault Forest, named after a house which was built in 1851 and demolished in 1973.
-In 1986 the site was acquired by Redbridge Council.
-It was then so overgrown that it was inaccessible, and in 1990 volunteers started to manage it.
-In 1995 it was designated a Local Nature Reserve.
+The 6.8 hectare site is a small remnant of the once much larger Hainault Forest, and named after a house which was built in 1851 and demolished in 1973.
+In 1986 the site was acquired by Redbridge Council who manage the site.
+It was then so overgrown that it was inaccessible, and in 1990 volunteers started to help maintain it.

+In 1995 it was designated a Local Nature Reserve, the only one in the borough.

 Ecology

 The site is a mixture of pasture and woodland.
 Birds include long-tailed tits, robins, great spotted and green woodpeckers, and there are orange tip and speckled wood butterflies.
 Plants include butcher's broom, foxgloves and red campion.
 A disused boiler room has been converted into a bat hibernaculum.

 Location

 The reserve is at the corner of Forest Road and Romford Road, but the entrance gate in Forest Road is locked and there is no public access.